kuber112/List-of-Books-I-have-read/README.md

 |Gilbert Strang | He is good at linear algebra |
 | John von Neumann | |

 I probably should add more newer authors who is still contributing post 2000's.
 I do not want to dilute the focus of the topics I am interested though.
 Theres only a handful of great works out there that are worth reading.
+A problem for the tomorrow to think about.